grodansparadis/pyvscphelper/docs/old/helper_lib_api_variables.md

 Return VSCP_ERROR_SUCCESS on success, VSCP_ERROR_ERROR on failure.
 If the connection is closed VSCP_ERROR_CONNECTION is returned.
 VSCP_ERROR_PARAMETER is returned if called while in a receive loop.

-## vscphlp_setRemoteVariableBool
+## setRemoteVariableBool

 `<code="c">`
-int vscphlp_setRemoteVariableBool( long handle, const char *pName, bool bValue ) `</code>`
+int setRemoteVariableBool( long handle, const char *pName, bool bValue ) `</code>`

 Get variable value from boolean variable

 ####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 ####  pName